Facilitating world-class research

 Applications for ethics review of research involving in-person contact with human participants must be accompanied by an authorised risk assessment (see the Safety Office's guidance) and endorsement from the head of the relevant department or faculty.

-The ethics application should also include details of how any risks to the researcher(s), research participants or other people involved in the research will be addressed.
-Where University space is required, the head of administration and finance (HAF) of the relevant department must provide confirmation that the study may proceed, with full consideration having been given to Safety, Estates, HR and IT support.
+The ethics application should also include details of how any risks to the researchers, research participants or other people involved in the research will be addressed.

 The extent of any in-person contact and the measures taken by the research team to reduce the risk of transmission of COVID-19 must be explained to participants in advance in order to inform decisions about participating.